Joseph Berger, Bugwood.org

 The forelegs of the adult female are about 50 millimeters in length.
 The webs are an irregular mesh of threads.

-Both male and female spiders can be found in heated structures anytime of the year.
-It takes approximately one year for the spiders to mature and they can live for at least another two.
+Both male and female spiders can be found in heated structures throughout the year.
+It takes approximately one year for the spiders to mature and they can live for two or more years as adults.

-The eggs, which are about 1 millimeter in diameter, are deposited in clusters of 25 to 60 and wrapped in a thin layer of silk.
+The eggs, which are about 1 millimeter in diameter, are deposited in clusters of twenty-five to sixty and wrapped in a thin layer of silk.
 The sac is held by the female in her chelicerae as she hangs inverted in her web.

 An unusual behavior is that the spiders will rapidly vibrate in a circular fashion in the web if threatened, making it difficult to see them.